npaik/Comm-Docs-Project-Alx-Tony/docs/git-branching.md

 ```
  This is useful when you want to work on a new feature or fix a bug without affecting the stability of the main branch.

-!!! info "Branching in GIT"
+!!! info "Branching in Git"
     Git encourages workflows that branch and merge often, even multiple times in a day.
 Understanding and mastering this feature gives you a powerful and unique tool and can entirely change the way that you develop.

 ## Creating Branches Locally